Primoris Services (NASDAQ:PRIM) Releases FY 2021 Earnings Guidance

-Primoris Services (NASDAQ:PRIM) updated its FY 2021 earnings guidance on Monday.
-The company provided EPS guidance of $2.610-$2.710 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.310.
+Primoris Services (NASDAQ:PRIM) issued an update on its FY 2021 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $2.610-$2.710 for the period, compared to the Thomson Reuters consensus estimate of $2.310.
 The company issued revenue guidance of -.

-Primoris Services stock opened at $25.31 on Tuesday.
-The firm has a fifty day simple moving average of $26.19 and a two-hundred day simple moving average of $28.24.
-The company has a quick ratio of 1.44, a current ratio of 1.48 and a debt-to-equity ratio of 0.62.
-Primoris Services has a twelve month low of $22.72 and a twelve month high of $41.76.
-The company has a market capitalization of $1.36 billion, a PE ratio of 11.20 and a beta of 1.25.

-Primoris Services (NASDAQ:PRIM) last issued its earnings results on Sunday, November 7th.
-The construction company reported $0.81 earnings per share for the quarter, beating the consensus estimate of $0.78 by $0.03.
-Primoris Services had a return on equity of 15.05% and a net margin of 3.36%.
-The company had revenue of $913.20 million during the quarter, compared to analysts’ expectations of $993.41 million.
-During the same period in the prior year, the business posted $0.90 EPS.
-Primoris Services’s quarterly revenue was down 3.1% compared to the same quarter last year.
-As a group, equities analysts expect that Primoris Services will post 2.45 earnings per share for the current fiscal year.
+Primoris Services (NASDAQ:PRIM) last posted its quarterly earnings results on Sunday, November 7th.
+The construction company reported $0.81 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.78 by $0.03.
+The business had revenue of $913.20 million during the quarter, compared to analyst estimates of $993.41 million.
+Primoris Services had a net margin of 3.36% and a return on equity of 15.05%.
+The company’s revenue was down 3.1% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.90 earnings per share.
+On average, sell-side analysts expect that Primoris Services will post 2.45 EPS for the current fiscal year.

-A number of equities research analysts recently commented on the stock.
-Zacks Investment Research lowered shares of Primoris Services from a hold rating to a sell rating in a report on Thursday, October 21st.
-The Goldman Sachs Group downgraded shares of Primoris Services from a neutral rating to a sell rating and reduced their price objective for the company from $27.00 to $24.00 in a research report on Wednesday, November 10th.
-Two equities research analysts have rated the stock with a sell rating and three have assigned a buy rating to the company.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $34.60.
+A number of research firms have weighed in on PRIM.
+The Goldman Sachs Group lowered shares of Primoris Services from a neutral rating to a sell rating and dropped their price target for the stock from $27.00 to $24.00 in a research report on Wednesday, November 10th.
+Zacks Investment Research lowered shares of Primoris Services from a hold rating to a sell rating in a research report on Thursday, October 21st.
+Two analysts have rated the stock with a sell rating and three have assigned a buy rating to the company.
+According to MarketBeat, the company presently has an average rating of Hold and a consensus target price of $34.60.

-In other news, Director Terry D. Mccallister acquired 10,000 shares of the business’s stock in a transaction that occurred on Thursday, August 26th.
-The shares were bought at an average cost of $24.61 per share, with a total value of $246,100.00.
-Following the transaction, the director now owns 4,322 shares of the company’s stock, valued at approximately $106,364.42.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Corporate insiders own 1.50% of the company’s stock.
+In related news, Director Terry D. Mccallister bought 10,000 shares of the stock in a transaction dated Thursday, August 26th.
+The shares were purchased at an average price of $24.61 per share, with a total value of $246,100.00.
+Following the completion of the acquisition, the director now owns 4,322 shares of the company’s stock, valued at $106,364.42.
+The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
+1.50% of the stock is currently owned by insiders.

-An institutional investor recently raised its position in Primoris Services stock.
-Royal Bank of Canada lifted its holdings in Primoris Services Co.
-(NASDAQ:PRIM) by 30.0% during the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The firm owned 8,288 shares of the construction company’s stock after purchasing an additional 1,914 shares during the period.
-Royal Bank of Canada’s holdings in Primoris Services were worth $203,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 87.79% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in PRIM.
+UBS Group AG raised its stake in Primoris Services by 45.5% during the third quarter.
+UBS Group AG now owns 4,029 shares of the construction company’s stock valued at $99,000 after purchasing an additional 1,260 shares in the last quarter.
+Royal Bank of Canada raised its stake in Primoris Services by 30.0% during the third quarter.
+Royal Bank of Canada now owns 8,288 shares of the construction company’s stock valued at $203,000 after purchasing an additional 1,914 shares in the last quarter.
+BNP Paribas Arbitrage SA raised its stake in Primoris Services by 32.2% during the third quarter.
+BNP Paribas Arbitrage SA now owns 30,692 shares of the construction company’s stock valued at $752,000 after purchasing an additional 7,479 shares in the last quarter.
+LPL Financial LLC raised its stake in Primoris Services by 39.3% during the third quarter.
+LPL Financial LLC now owns 34,310 shares of the construction company’s stock valued at $840,000 after purchasing an additional 9,686 shares in the last quarter.
+Finally, Morgan Stanley raised its stake in Primoris Services by 17.4% during the second quarter.
+Morgan Stanley now owns 215,043 shares of the construction company’s stock valued at $6,328,000 after purchasing an additional 31,841 shares in the last quarter.
+87.79% of the stock is currently owned by institutional investors.

 Primoris Services Company Profile